MelissaAutumn/io_scene_lithtech/README.md

 This addon is forked from [io_scene_abc](https://github.com/cmbasnett/io_scene_abc), renamed to io_scene_lithtech due to the increased scope.

-This addon provides limited support for importing and exporting various Lithtech models formats from [various games](https://en.wikipedia.org/wiki/LithTech#Games_using_LithTech) such as [Shogo](https://en.wikipedia.org/wiki/Shogo:_Mobile_Armor_Division), and [No One Lives Forever](https://en.wikipedia.org/wiki/The_Operative:_No_One_Lives_Forever) to and from Blender 2.8x/2.9x.
+This addon provides limited support for importing and exporting various Lithtech models formats from [various games](https://en.wikipedia.org/wiki/LithTech#Games_using_LithTech) such as [Shogo](https://en.wikipedia.org/wiki/Shogo:_Mobile_Armor_Division), and [No One Lives Forever](https://en.wikipedia.org/wiki/The_Operative:_No_One_Lives_Forever) to and from Blender 4.2+

 ## How To Install

 Download or clone the repository, and zip up the contents of the `src` folder.
 Go to `Edit -> Preferences` in Blender 2.8x/2.9x, go to the `Add-ons` tab, select `install` and then select the zip file you just created.

-To download the respository, click the green `Code -> Download ZIP` at the top of the main page.
+To download the repository, click the green `Code -> Download ZIP` at the top of the main page.

 ...or grab a release zip if one is there!